bcgov/bcdroughtstatistics/README.md

 #### Example

-An html version of the drought statistics package can be generated for a specific natural resource management region in BC using either render_function_wc() or render_function_to().
+An html version of the drought statistics package can be generated for a specific natural resource management region in BC.
+There are three versions of the drought statistics product: 1) a generic version for any resource management region (render_function_bc() function), 2) a version developed for the West Coast Natural Resource Region (render_function_wc()), and 3) a version developed for the Thompson-Okanagan Natural Resource Region (render_function_to() function).
+The three version differ slightly in style, specifically around how drought statistics are visualized.
 If you don’t specify where to save the RMarkdown file, then the code will automatically create a new folder in your working directory named “rmarkdown_files” into which the html product will be saved.